Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: The CONNIE detector with Skipper-CCDs

 \subsection{Data acquisition}

 The best operational configuration of the 2 Skipper-CCDs in terms of the quality of the acquired images was achieved by measuring half of each sensor using one of the 4 output amplifiers located in its corners.
 The data acquisition cycle consists of two phases: cleaning and readout.
 During cleaning, a procedure to reduce surface dark current is performed, in which the sensor surface voltages are reversed~\cite{Holland:2003kiw}.
-Then, after setting the voltages to their usual operation values, the charge in the CCD active area is clocked and discarded during several minutes, so that the readout starts with a ``clean" CCD\@.
+Then, after reverting the voltages to their default values, the charge in the CCD active area is clocked and discarded for 10 minutes (equivalent to reading out the entire sensor about 15 times with only one sample per pixel), ensuring that the readout starts with a ``clean" CCD\@.
 The readout is done sequentially by alternating the phasing of the vertical clocks, so that the charge in the row of pixels adjacent to the serial register is first moved into it.
 Subsequently, the entire row of pixels is retrieved as the charge is sequentially shifted through the amplifier in the serial register, guided by another set of three voltages known as the horizontal clocks.

-Both sensors are read out simultaneously with $N_{skp}=400$ samples per pixel, thus taking approximately 2~hours to acquire a raw image and resulting in a nonuniform exposure in different pixels.
-The data-taking periods are divided into runs, which are usually sets of $\sim$500 images that share a common detector configuration and operation conditions.
-The current data set contains 300 days of data, collected between November 2021 and December 2022, from which 243 days were taken with the reactor on.
+Both sensors are read out simultaneously with \mbox{$N_{\rm skp}=400$} samples per pixel, taking approximately 2~hours to acquire a raw image and resulting in a nonuniform exposure in different pixels.
+The data-taking periods are divided into runs, typically of $\sim$500 images acquired under stable detector configuration and operating conditions.
+New runs are also started after interruptions, to ensure clear segmentation and traceability of the data.

+The current dataset contains 300 days of data, collected between November 2021 and December 2022, from which 243 days were taken with the reactor on.
 There were two periods when the reactor was off: from June 12 to July 25, 2022 and from November 10 to 29, 2022, during which a total of 57 days of reactor-off data were collected.